GoosefleetEO/aa-structuretimers/README.md

 Almost every property of a timer can be used to define rules.
 For example you can define to get notifications only for timers which hostile objective or only for final timers.

-Note that if a clause is not set, it will always match any.
+Note that setting a timer clause is optional and clauses that are not set, it will always match any.

 ## Permissions